 The refusal to work process must be documented by the immediate supervisor.
 Without reasonable grounds, a work refusal may be considered an unjustified absence.
 Supervisors and managers facing such a situation must consult with Human Resources.

 Visitors are allowed to come to campus provided the visit is planned and provided the individual has a McGill sponsor.
-The McGill sponsor is responsible for informing the visitor, prior to coming to campus, of the prevention measures in place, including but not limited to:
+For more information, visit the Sponsoring a Visitor webpage.

 - Global Affairs Canada’s global Level 3 advisory to avoid all non-essential travel outside of Canada is still in effect.
 As a result, all international university travel remains suspended until further notice.